-During the years-ended December 31, 2015 and 2014, we performed interim and/or annual impairment reviews of our goodwill and determined that there was no impairment of goodwill.
+During the years-ended December 31, 2016 and 2015, we performed interim and/or annual impairment reviews of our goodwill and determined that there was no impairment of goodwill.
 The estimated enterprise value of our radio reporting unit exceeded its carrying value during our impairment testing.
-In addition, there is currently a net accumulated deficit in our radio reporting unit and we have a net overall accumulated deficit; therefore we considered whether there were any adverse qualitative factors that would indicate that an impairment existed.
 When evaluating our estimated enterprise value, we utilized an income approach which uses assumptions and estimates which among others include the aggregated expected revenues and operating margins generated by our FCC broadcasting licenses (i.e. our stations) and use of a risk adjusted discount rate.
 We did not find reconciliation to our current market capitalization meaningful in the determination of our enterprise value given current factors that impact our market capitalization, including but not limited to: limited trading volume; the impact of our television segment operating losses; and the significant voting control of our Chairman and Chief Executive Officer.